reduxframework/redux-framework-4/readme.txt

 * Fixed: Major typography bug affecting saving in the panel as well as third-party extensions.
 * Fixed: Customizer issue with some external extensions.
 * Added: Removed `FS_METHOD` define completely.
+* Added: Shim for ReduxFramework->get_default_value()
+* Fixed: Local issue with WP and strtolower.
+Sites that couldn't find classes should work now.
+* Fixed: Ajax for select boxes is now working again.
 * Release date: Aug 5, 2020

 = 4.1.12 =